-Theodore Robert "Ted" Bundy was an American serial killer, kidnapper, rapist, and necrophile who assaulted and murdered numerous young women and girls during the 1970s and possibly earlier.
+Theodore Robert "Ted" Bundy was an American who hurt numerous young women and girls during the 1970s and possibly earlier.
 Shortly before his execution, after more than a decade of denials, he confessed to 30 acts committed in seven states between 1974 and 1978.
 The true victim count remains unknown, and could be much higher.
 Bundy was regarded as handsome and charismatic by his young female victims, traits he exploited to win their trust ...more on Wikipedia

 Birthplace: Burlington, Vermont, United States of Americasee more on Ted Bundy

-Hamilton Howard "Albert" Fish was an American serial killer.
+Hamilton Howard "Albert" Fish was an American.
 He was also known as the Gray Man, the Werewolf of Wysteria, the Brooklyn Vampire, the Moon Maniac, and The Boogey Man.
-A child rapist and cannibal, he boasted that he "had children in every state", and at one time stated the number was ...more
+He boasted that he "had children in every state", and at one time stated the number was about 100. ...more on Wikipedia

 Birthplace: Washington, D.C., United States of America